What you need to know

 Information icon Additional resources may be added.
 Check back regularly for updates.

 During the summer season, regular services are available to residents to enjoy the hot weather.
 When hot weather becomes dangerous, we add services to help protect health and safety.

 Hot weather, especially prolonged heat or extreme heat, can cause heat illness.
 Symptoms of heat illness can range from mild to severe and occur when your body is unable to cool itself.

-Check on vulnerable neighbours and older adults multiple times in a day, especially in the evening.
-More then brief exposure to indoor temperatures 31 degrees Celsius and above can be dangerous for many people.
+Check on vulnerable neighbours and older adults multiple times a day, especially in the evening.
+Indoor temperatures over 26 degrees Celsius can be dangerous to some.
+More than brief exposure to indoor temperatures 31 degrees Celsius and above can be dangerous for many people.

 The best way to stay safe in the summer heat is to spend time in a cool space and drink plenty of water.
 Get tips to stay cool at home and outside of the home.